How much does a private investigator bond cost in Oregon?

 What’s the fine print?

-Private investigator bonds in Oregon remain in full force and effect as long as the principal remains in compliance with the terms of the surety bond contract.
+Private investigator bonds in Oregon remain effective as long as the principal remains in compliance with the terms of the surety bond contract.
 The bond becomes effective on the date the principal meets all requirements for licensure or renewal.

 The surety can cancel the bond by giving written notice of the impending cancellation to the principal and the Department of Public Safety Standards and Training at least 30 days prior to the effective cancellation date.